Luis Nardín Rivas: Minister of National Economy and downfall

 In 1950, he would lose the mayoral elections and would again join the government.
 A month after, he was appointed Minister of National Economy by president Mamerto Urriolagoitía and served until 1951.
 However, with the country engulfed in chaos and rebellion under the leadership of the Revolutionary Nationalist Movement (RNM), he resigned.
 In one of Urriolagoitia's final acts as president, he sent Nardín to Brazil to serve in the Bolivian delegation there.

 Hugo Ballivián, Urriolagoitia's chosen successor, was ousted less than a year later and Nardín was recalled to Bolivia.
 At odds with the new government led by the RNM, he left Bolivia for Peru not long after this party had taken over the country.
 He would spend the rest of his days in Lima, where he died eight years after the downfall of the oligarchic republic.

 Family

-Nardín was married to Mercedes Ergueta with whom he would have three children: Julio, Marta, and Marina.
+Nardín was married to Mercedes Ergueta with whom he would have three children: Julio, Martha, and Marina.